-This first edition of the FAIR track aims to engage the FHIR community on the implementation of the FAIR principles and the assessment of the FAIR indicators, by collecting and discussing implementation experiences, known challenges, and proposed solutions,....
+This first edition of the FAIR track aims to engage the FHIR and FAIR communities on the implementation of the FAIR principles and the assessment of the FAIR indicators, by collecting and discussing implementation experiences, known challenges, and proposed solutions,....
 This also by testing and supporting the refinement of existing project specific FHIR IGs as the EU funded FAIR4Health project.

 The outcomes of this track will be used as first input for the development of the FHIR4FAIR FHIR IG.

 Proposed Scheduling (the schedule may change, the latest agenda is available on Whova)